adamisik/GPT-3-Tag-and-Presentation-Generator/README.md

 # GPT-3 Hackathon - Team Zesavi
 The official repo of team Zesavi for TUM.ai's GPT-3 Hackathon.
 The goal of this project is to use GPT-3 to generate a title, tags, short summaries and instructions based on a transcription of an educational video.
-This functionality enhances the user experience on the Zesavi platform.
+Furthermore, a Google Slides presentation can be generated from the video transcription.
+This functions enhance the user experience on the Zesavi platform.

 ## Description
 Repository contains following functionalities: